Trending Now – FUNctional Fitness

 In my over-20-year career as a health and fitness professional, I have seen and participated in nearly every fitness trend to come down the pipeline, from Cardio Box and Urban Rebounding® to YogaFit® and CrossFit®.
 Locally, I see current trends most prevalent in small, boutique studios—but they are accessible to anyone with inclination and motivation.
 Our modern, screen-based jobs compared to more active/manual labor jobs of the past have contributed to a more sedentary lifestyle; some experts even propose that “sitting is the new smoking.”
 In response, many of the current ways to work out are bringing function back to our bodies in an attempt to reverse the negative affects of a sedentary lifestyle.
 These workouts can be self-directed in your home, at your gym or even on a playground.
 If choosing the self-sufficient path, I recommend that you spend a little time with a trainer face to face before embarking on a self-driven fitness journey; the initial investment will reap tremendous dividends toward results and injury prevention.

-Current fitness trends all have one thing in common: functional fitness.
+Current fitness trends at home or at a fitness center all have one thing in common: functional fitness.
 More specifically stated, functional fitness exercises train our bodies in multiple planes of motion by using whole-body integrated movements rather than isolated movements.
 Joseph Pilates, the creator of Pilates, says it best in his 1945 book, Return to Life Through Contrology: “Physical fitness is the first requisite of happiness … the attainment and maintenance of a uniformly developed body with a sound mind fully capable of naturally, easily and satisfactorily performing our many and varied tasks with spontaneous zest and pleasure.”

 I’m a pragmatist, a mom and a business owner, so I want effective and efficient ways to workout.
 Many of the current fitness activities embody practicality and are in the realm of making your life better through quality movement.
 Being a seasoned Pilates trainer and exercise science nerd, I enjoy seeing this trend come out of my little world into the greater fitness context.
 Jerrod Ruhl, owner of Lynchburg CrossFit, agrees.
 “I see a trend toward capability being the measuring stick as opposed to what I look like in the mirror.
 How much can I deadlift, squat, clean?
 As opposed to, how skinny do I look?”
 Recently, CrossFit has gained tremendous popularity.
 CrossFit-style workouts include constantly varied functional movements performed at relatively high intensity, and these movements reflect aspects of gymnastics, weightlifting and more.
 Fresh, functional workouts can be attractive and breathe new life into a fitness regime, especially when infused with a sense of accomplishment, capability and play.